HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - **IAL1.8** requirements:

-  2 Fair pieces of evidence--for example:
+  2 Fair pieces of evidence were used to verify name, birth date, and home address--for example:

-  - Two of:  state driver's license or other Fair photo ID confirmed by comparison to individual; medical record; or insurance card
+  - Two of:  1) US state-issued driver's license or other Fair photo ID confirmed by comparison to individual; 2) medical record; or 3) insurance card

     ​    **OR**

   - Gov't issued photo ID confirmed by comparison to individual + mobile number billed to the individual;

-  Plus declaration of identity assertion by the individual indicating that submitted information represents their own identity(5)
+  Plus declaration of identity assertion by the individual indicating that all submitted information including name, birth date, and home address represents their own identity

 ​